|

 DIRECTORS

-Dr. Narendra Mairpady was appointed as an Independent Director for a
+Dr. Narendra Mairpady was appointed as an Independent Director of the Company for a

 term of five consecutive years from 20th October, 2022 till 19th